 Transforming MIDI-Mathematical operations

 Considering the numerical nature of MIDI events, it can be tempting to apply mathematical transformations to our MIDI regions by using mathematical operations.
-Ardour makes it very easy and powerfull with the Transform tool.
+Ardour makes it very easy and powerful with the Transform tool.

 - Set velocity to this note's velocity